 No public comments on the Annual Action Plan for PY 2019 were received during the public comment period.
-The Division received five (5) public comments regarding Substantial Amendment #6.
-The majority of the comments submitted advocated for the Department to award ESG-CV funds either solely to the Balance of State CoC or the majority of funds.
+The Division received public comments regarding Substantial Amendment #7.
+The majority of the comments submitted advocated for .

 6. Summary of comments or views not accepted and the reasons for not accepting them